json-schema-form/angular-schema-form-add-ons/documentation/extending.md

 ### The magic $$value$$
 ASF wants to play nice with the built in Angular directives for form.

-Especially `ng-model`
-which we want to handle the two way binding against our model value.
+Especially `ng-model`, which we want to handle the two way binding against our model value.
 Also by using `ng-model` we get all the nice validation states from the `ngModelController` and `FormController` that we all know and love.